microsoft/pxt-arcade/docs/courses/csintro/loops/physics.md

 Try different values for the vertical acceleration representing gravity ``||sprites:ay||`` such as 25, 50, 100, 200.

-What is a reasonably challenging value for the acceleration of gravity for Duck?
+What is a reasonably challenging value for the acceleration of gravity for the duck?

 ### ~